 So much so that I decided to start off a new campaign I was managing with Max Conversions Bid Strategy from day 1.
 The result?
 It's averaging a very nice cost per conversion from the get-go.

 I had originally strayed away from smart bid strategies like Maximize Conversions because it always seemed as if you were handing over the reins completely to Google's bidding algorithm.
-This isn't true if you remember to set up your campaign in a granular fashion; ad schedule, audience conversations, location targeting, etc.
+This isn't true if you remember to set up your campaign in a granular fashion; keywords, ad groups, ad schedule, audience, demographics, location targeting, etc.

 This way you can still spot trends in the data across multiple dimensions and exclude the dimensions that are contributing to a high cost with little to no conversions.